Police-Data-Accessibility-Project/scrapers/README.md

 # Police Data Accessibility Project Scrapers & ETL
-This repo contains the record scrapers, ETL and associated tooling to further the goals of the [Police Data Accessibility Project](https://pdap.io).
-Thank you for your interest in contributing!
+This repo contains the data scrapers for [Police Data Accessibility Project](https://pdap.io).
+Thank you for being here!

-# Where can I find data?
-Uploaded data is [here](https://www.dolthub.com/repositories/pdap/data-intake).
-Soon, we'll mirror it for archival storage and the performance we will need at scale.

 # How can I contribute?
-To submit data, use [Dolt](https://docs.pdap.io/data-storage/dolthub).
+## Scrapers
 To contribute a scraper, start with [CONTRIBUTING.md](https://github.com/Police-Data-Accessibility-Project/PDAP-Scrapers/blob/main/CONTRIBUTING.md).

-## Dataset research
-If you have a computer, you can help us populate our [datasets](https://www.dolthub.com/repositories/pdap/datasets) table with better info.

-## Police data collection
-If you have a computer, you can help us populate our public-access [data intake](https://www.dolthub.com/repositories/pdap/data-intake) with public police data.
+For everything else, start with [docs.pdap.io](https://docs.pdap.io/).

 ## Fund us directly
 We're pending 501c3 non-profit status.
-You can give us money with PayPal [on our website](http://pdap.io/).
+You can give us money with PayPal or Patreon [on our website](http://pdap.io/).
+Small monthly donations give us stability!

+# Do you have scrapers written?
+Yes.
+The files in `/USA` are our United States scrapers so far.

 # Documentation
 Our docs are centralized [here](http://docs.pdap.io/).